mysteryihs/oscarswebservices-portfolio/src/pages/services/index.md

 ### Ecommerce
 We also specialize in developing with Ecommerce websites, including adding custom functionality, optimizing and designing Ecommerce sites for maximum conversion.

-### Basic SEO
+### Basic SEO and ADA Compliance
+All our websites are built using the best SEO practices and with ADA compliance in mind, including practices like image alt text and website speed.

 ### Support
-Is your site throwing errors?
+Is your site throwing errors and giving you a headache?
 Or perhaps it's running too slow.
 We can also troubleshoot your websites and perform diagnostics.
 We also follow up with all of our customers a month after delivering their website to make sure they are satisfied and apply any changes as needed.